tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Should Ram Rune be a VanillaExtraJump?
 Adjust Player.isPerformingJump_DownDash if necessary.
 What is CanUseBootFlyingAbilities?
 Also double check CancelAllJumpVisualEffects logic
 - TileLoader.HasWalkDust and WalkDust never pass in the Tile or Frame values.
 New vanilla logic sometimes checks frameX/Y, so hook could be updated with more parameters to facilitate.
 - Collision.SwitchTiles `objType` parameter in Player.Update changed from 1 to 5.
 Why, isn't it still Player?
 Adjust docs accordingly after investigating.
-- Rename TileID.Sets.CountsAsXSource to CountsAsXForCrafting to match CountsAsWaterForCrafting.
+  - Seems to control MessageID.PlayerControls being sent but I don't know why.
+1 is unused.
 - Adjacent tiles are now contained in Recipe.TileCountsAs rather than hard-coded.
 Need to adjust TileLoader.AdjTiles hooks/docs/exampels to prioritize using Recipe.TileCountsAs
   - Restore `TileLoader.AdjTiles(this, Main.tile[j, k].type);` patch to new Player.SetAdjTile method
 - Add 697 to TileID.Sets.CanPlaceNextToNonSolidTile